Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Results

 The magnetic field thus acts as an additional tuning parameter that favors the AL$\to$NHSE crossover.
 This behavior stems from an effective suppression of the disorder strength due to the magnetic field induced inter-chain coupling (see Sec.~\ref{sec: mechanism underlying magnetic field driven Anderson delocalization} and Appendix~\ref{sec:appendix A,B,C} for a detailed discussion).
-Indeed, as shown in Fig.~\ref{fig:IPR,mcom}e, even in the presence of strong disorder ($W/J = 8$) and weak non-Hermiticity, a significant fraction of states exhibit a clear directional bias ($\langle\overline{\mathrm{mcom}}\rangle \simeq 26$) in presence of a finite magnetic field.
-By contrast, at $B = 0$ the same parameters yield $\langle\overline{\mathrm{mcom}}\rangle \sim 50$, indicating a symmetric distribution typical of Anderson localization.
+Indeed, as shown in Fig.~\ref{fig:IPR,mcom}e, a finite magnetic field induces a clear directional bias in the eigenstates — reflected in $\langle \overline{\text{mcom}} \rangle \simeq 26$ at weak non-Hermiticity, despite the prevailing strong disorder ($W/J=8$) — whereas independently verifying the $B = 0$ case under the same parameters yields $\langle \overline{\text{mcom}} \rangle \simeq 50$, characteristic of Anderson-localized states symmetrically distributed across the bulk.

 Fig.~\ref{fig:mcom heatmap} summarizes the triple interplay more directly.
 As depicted by Fig.~\ref{fig:mcom heatmap}(a,b), for a given non-Hermiticity, stronger disorder requires stronger magnetic field to induce Anderson delocalization.
 Put another way, for a given disorder strength, weaker non-Hermiticity necessitates a stronger magnetic field [Fig.~\ref{fig:mcom heatmap}(c,d)].
 Most importantly, under a finite magnetic field strength, the familiar competition between disorder and non-Hermiticity --- as observed in the spinless framework [Fig.~\ref{fig:Representative NHSE, AL}] --- still persists here, but with modified boundaries [Fig.~\ref{fig:mcom heatmap}(e,f)].
 An increase in the magnetic field translates the NHSE (red) regime rightwards, once again indicating that the AL$\rightarrow$NHSE crossover is favored.